sandbox-quantum/marketplace-public-docs/README.md

 # LQM documentation for self-hosted marketplace products

-This documentation provides instructions, guidelines and tutorials to get started with our publicly available Lare Quantitative Models (AQCat, etc) on marketplaces platforms.
+This documentation provides instructions, guidelines and tutorials to get started with our publicly available Large Quantitative Models (AQCat, etc) on marketplaces platforms.

 ## Support